fscheck/FsCheck/FsCheck Release Notes.md

+### 2.0.1 - 23 May 2015
+  * Because apparently there there is some problem with FsCheck.Xunit and FsCheck.NUnit's NuGet dependencies to unstable versions.

 ### 2.0.1-rc1 - 23 May 2015
   * Improve asssert failure reporting in FsCheck.Xunit (by Mark Seemann)
   * Add discard method (by Mauricio Scheffer)